Pittsburgh Golfers Tour LLC

 Players may elect Tourist entry which entitles them to a tee time and pairing but no tournament entry or payout.
 They are eligible and can pay for side games and skill contests provided their GHIN is active.
 Entry fee is reduced because they are not paying into the tournament prize purse.
 Entry fee consists of the green fee and administrative fee.
 Players must declare Tourist status at time of online registration by stating it in the special request section or contacting PGT immediately.

 GUESTS and SPECTATORS

-Guests are not active PGT members but are always welcome.
+Guests are not current or past active PGT members but are always welcome.
 A Guest of an active member is invited to play and may play with that member.
 Two Guests per member are allowed to register per event.
 The same Guest may not attend more than two events per season.
 If a Guest has an active and verifiable GHIN, they may compete in the side games.
 Their entry fee is the same as a Tourist because they are not eligible for prize purse payouts.
 A member must contact the PGT directly in order to add the Guest to the current event roster to secure their spot.
 Guests typically are interested in the PGT and would like to see the tournament organization first hand and play a course they might not normally be able to.
-A Guest cannot take a spot from an active member however and not available to join certain events.
+A Guest cannot take a spot from an active member however and not available to join certain events and qualifiers.

 PGT follows all USGA guidelines on Amateur status and payouts.
 The majority of our players play as professionals because they compete to win cash and prizes.
 A player must declare they want to maintain Amateur status so they are compensated accordingly to protect them for future "true" Amateur events.